Paul Dombroski

-Paul Matthew Dombroski (born August 8, 1956) is an American former professional football defensive back who played six seasons in the National Football League (NFL).
-He played college football at Linfield University.
+Paul Matthew Dombroski (born August 8, 1956) is an American former professional football player who was a defensive back for six seasons in the National Football League (NFL).
+He played college football for the Linfield Wildcats.
 He was one of the few people of Okinawan descent to play in the NFL.

 After retiring from the NFL, Dombroski went through a number of odd jobs before settling on opening and working at a hair salon.
 Dombroski is also a survivor of breast cancer, having been diagnosed in 2013 after noticing the signs early due to both his parents being diagnosed with cancer.